2022 HYBRID IRB CONFERENCE - July 28, 2022

 Getting to Lynnwood

 Seattle–Tacoma International Airport (SeaTac) is the primary commercial airport serving the Seattle metropolitan area.
 The Lynnwood Convention Center and the conference hotel are approximately 30 miles North from SeaTac.
-Depending on traffic this is approximately a 30 – 45 minute car ride.
-The best way to get to Lynnwood is to take the Light Rail from Seattle to Northgate, and then take a Taxi or Ride Share to the LCC or HGI (approximately 10 miles).
+Depending on traffic this is approximately a 45 - 90 minute car ride.
+The best and fastest way to get to Lynnwood is to take the Light Rail from Seattle to Northgate, and then take a Taxi or Ride Share to the LCC or the conference hotel (approximately 10 miles).

 Airport Taxi and Ride Share